vitest-dev/vitest/docs/guide/reporters.md

 ## Combining Reporters

-You can use multiple reporters simultaneously to print your tests results in different formats.
+You can use multiple reporters simultaneously to print your test results in different formats.
 For example:

 ```bash
 npx vitest --reporter=json --reporter=default